edisplay/RCB_TA_notes/week-11-intro-constructors-two-days/lesson-plan-11.1.md

 Make it known that people are responsible for the people around them.
 This will force stronger students to explain to the people around them what's going on.

-### 4. Instructor do
+### 4. Instructor do (15 minutes)

 * show how to reduce redundancies with constructor functions *

-"construction functions are used to reduce redundancy of object creation"
+> construction functions are used to reduce redundancy of object creation

-"Notice the capital A at the beginning of the function" "This tells developers that this is a Constructor Function and shouldn't be directly invoked" "It doesn't prevent you from invoking the function, it's a convention that tells developers, hey this is a constructor function and will be used to create objects."
+> Notice the capital A at the beginning of the function

+> This tells developers that this is a Constructor Function and shouldn't be directly invoked

+> It doesn't prevent you from invoking the function, it's a convention that tells developers, hey this is a constructor function and will be used to create objects.

 ```
 function Animal(sleepy, noise){